 Visit the English Market, Cork

 Cork is widely considered one of the foodie capitals of Ireland.
 Dating back to 1788, The English Market is not just your average food market.
-It’s full of color, life, and out of the ordinary foods that will amaze any lover of traditional English fare.
-Head to A O’Reilly & Sons for fresh tripe and drisheen (a type of blood pudding), Tom Durcan’s for spiced beef, and Frank Hederman’s for some of the best smoked salmon on the planet.
+It’s full of colour, life, and out-of-the-ordinary foods that will amaze any lover of traditional English fare.
+Head to A O’Reilly & Sons for fresh tripe and drisheen (a type of blood pudding), Tom Durcan’s for spiced beef, and Frank Hederman’s for some of the best-smoked salmon on the planet.
 After exploring the market, check out what is waiting for you upstairs – amazing traditional local dishes at the Farmgate Café.
 The sights and smells of the market will be a memory you’ll not soon forget.